awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 ## Sending Invitations to AWS Accounts<a name="orgs_manage_accounts_invite-account"></a>

-When signed in to your organization's master account, you can invite other accounts to join your organization\.
-To do this, complete the following steps\.
+To invite accounts to your organization, you must first verify that you own the email address associated with the master account\.
+After you have verified your email address, complete the following steps to invite accounts to your organization\.

 **Minimum permissions**
 To invite an AWS account to join your organization, you must have the following permissions: